mj514316/blog/content/post/2019-01-25-statistically-verifying-claims-made-in-childrens-stories.markdown

 To figure out if the hypothesis that Jack makes is feasible, you could do this 1000 times, making note of the times when all of your draws have the same letter.
 If that number is smaller than our p-value (also discussed in my last post), you are well on your way to rejecting the null hypothesis.

 # The Problem: Filling Urns
 The *one* hitch in our plan is that filling those urns will take way more time than it's worth.
 (Lets be honest, this has already taken more time than its worth).
-Instead of wandering around in the world to fill the buckets, what if we pulled names of people and things from the written world instead of the real world?
+Instead of wandering around in the world to fill the buckets, what if we pulled names of people and things from the written world?

-Why not scrape Wikipedia for every childrens author, process the text through an NLP pipeline, and use entity extraction and part of speech tagging to find people and things?
+One approach would be to scrape Wikipedia for every childrens author, process the text through an NLP pipeline, and use entity extraction and part of speech tagging to find people and things.

 While it will certainly reduce the amount of time until the end of this blog post, it comes at the price of having to make several assumptions.
 Namely, you have to assume that the distribution of people names in the Wikipedia articles we are scraping is similar to the names of people in the real world who you could be friends with (in other words, we have to assume you are quite friendly)...
 Additionally, not every noun is something you could pick up (can you pick up the internet?).